top of page

 If you choose a ductless system…

-This is the system you will use if your house doesn’t have ducts and if you choose not to retain your hydronic system with its radiators or radiant heat.
-This system uses what are called “mini-split” or “multi-split” units mounted on walls or ceilings, similar to wall-mounted air conditioning units that have been used for years.
+This is the system you will use if your house doesn’t have ducts and if you choose not to retain your hydronic system with its radiators or radiant floors.
+This system uses “mini-split” or “multi-split” units mounted on walls or ceilings, similar to wall-mounted air conditioning units that have been used for years.
 The number of indoor units you need will depend on your home’s size and layout.
 Sometimes small duct systems are added to allow one indoor unit to serve multiple rooms.
 These are called “ducted mini-splits.”
 One outdoor unit can serve one or several indoor units depending on the configuration.
 One important advantage of this type of system is that you can maintain different temperatures in various parts of your home.

 If you want to keep your gas furnace as back-up…